nfejzic/nfejzic/README.md

 #### Work 🔭

-I’m currently working as a Full Stack Engineer remotely at [Idana by Tomes](https://idana.com/) in Germany.
+I’m currently working as a Full Stack Engineer remotely at [Idana](https://idana.com/) in Germany.
 I'm working with nodeJs, TypeScript, Vue and more.

 Due to my studies, I work only part-time at the moment.
 Balancing work and education would be otherwise very hard, if not impossible.